daveyclayton/dodo/README.md

 ![Usage](https://github.com/celtra/birdsOfPrey/blob/master/assets/falcon_to_eagle_migration.gif)

 # TODO
-    - transfer all choice outcomes as groups
     - components of the same name and clazz should be the same component in eagle
-    - handling of choice components (once they are supported in Eagle)
+    - proper handling of choice components (once they are supported in Eagle)
     - anchoring?

 # Installation